Life imprisonment in Singapore: Hijacking of Aircraft and Protection of Aircraft and International Airports Act

+This law was first enacted since 1978.

 Sentencing conditions and exceptions

 There are several conditions and exceptions for courts in Singapore to consider in cases where a person faces a potential life sentence under the law for whichever scheduled offence charged.

 Mentally ill offenders

 Cases of culpable homicide not amounting to murder

 For instance, should a person suffering from a mental illness was charged with any offence punishable by life (or less than life), notably culpable homicide not amounting to murder (or manslaughter), the courts has to ascertain the extent of diminished responsibility suffered by the person.
 While the defence of diminished responsibility could enable the reduction of a murder charge to culpable homicide, it was also a condition where the judges can refer to as a relevant factor of consideration on whether life imprisonment, as the maximum punishment, should be imposed on the offender.
 In several cases of life imprisonment for mentally ill offenders, the judges were of the opinion that the offender should be committed to a sentence of life behind bars if the condition presents him/her as a psychiatric danger to society and to himself.

 In the 2006 precedent case of 37-year-old Constance Chee Cheong Hin, a former air stewardess who abducted four-year-old Sindee Neo and threw her off the girl's flat, causing Neo to die from fatal head injuries five days later, she was sentenced to 13 years' imprisonment for wrongful abduction and culpable homicide (three years for the first charge and ten years for the second charge).
 In rejecting the prosecution's arguments and psychiatric opinion for life imprisonment in Chee's case, then High Court judge V. K. Rajah stated that Chee should not be liable for life imprisonment on account that she had strong familial support, with her three sisters writing to the court their affirmation to take care of Chee and ensure she had proper treatment for her schizophrenia, with one of her sisters making plans for Chee to live with her permanently after her release, and with reference to another medical report, Justice Rajah noted that with consistent and sufficient medical treatment, Chee's schizophrenic condition would eventually get better and hence, her psychiatric condition was not severe enough to the extent of needing to have Chee separated from society for as long as life, thus making life imprisonment inappropriate for her.